edalorzo/reactive-learning/README.md

 This raises an interesting question: how to deal with input validation, e.g. in the case of e.g. `ret` or `thro` are null or invalid arguments?

 Of course passing that passing invalid callback arguments could be considered a programming mistake, a bug in our code.
 There is no escape but to throw those back in direct style.
+But it is still worth considering how our programs will behave if we mistakenly introduce direct style exception propagation in our CPS written programs.

 ### Callbacks Problems